EricPedley/js-spotify-downloader/README.md

 # Spotify to Youtube Playlist Converter

+I remade this project using react at https://github.com/EricPedley/spotify-yt-react.
+This version has basically the same functionality but with a less developed UI.
+I remade it in react because building single page functionality with vanilla javascript was getting too unmaintainable.

 How to set up:
 This project uses the youtube data api v3 and spotify's api.
 You need api credentials from both.
 To use the program you need these environment variables.
 If you're hosting on a cloud provider you can usually set them up there or locally create a .env file: